youknowriad/react-graphql-redux/README.md

 Using Redux Selectors in your Resolvers
 ---------------------------------------

-In the example above, the function responsive of returning the data : `({ name }) => Hello ${name}!` is called **a resolver**.
-In this example, it just concats hello with the name provider.
+In the example above, the function responsible of returning the data : `({ name }) => Hello ${name}!` is called **a resolver**.
+In this example, it just concats hello with the name arg.
 But the main purpose of these resolvers will be to retrieve data from the state by calling Redux Selectors.

 Say we have a `getTodos` selector which will retrieve todos from the store.
-The corresponding resolver couldb:
+The corresponding resolver could be:

 ```js
 import { getTodos } from './selectors';